billyhines/search-relevance/blog-posts/post2.md

 The next step is decide *what* to embed.
 It’s easy on the query side: for each query we’ll embed the text “Represent this sentence for searching relevant passages: “ and then the query text itself.

 On the product side of things, we have some more options.
 We could embed titles, descriptions, attributes or any combination of these three.
-To start with, we’ll embed a concatenation of all three.
+We’ll do both of these: we’ll embed a concatenation of all three, as well as each of the fields individually.

 We can create these embeddings relatively simply using the `sentence-transformers` package as we show below for embedding the queries: